bpires/handbook/js/index.md

 let b = 2
 ```

-Let's now introduce another set of binary operators that you already familiar with, from basic math.
+Let's now introduce another set of binary operators that you are already familiar with, from basic math.

 ### The addition operator (+)